 Angleton Criminal Defense Attorney

-What is the Statute of Limitations in Texas?
+What Is the Statute of Limitations for Crime in Texas?

 - Murder and manslaughter – no time limit